Estimated learning time: 70 hours

-Videojournalism for online is one of the specialist options that makes up the Diploma in Journalism qualification and can be studied alongside, or following completion of the core skills.
+Videojournalism for digital platforms is one of the specialist options that makes up the Diploma in Journalism qualification and can be studied alongside, or following completion of the core skills.

 The distance learning module consists of eight units, a sample exam and the programme of study.
-After studying the units and carrying out the suggested activities and self-assessment tasks, you should be able to approach the NCTJ’s videojournalism for online assessment with confidence.
+After studying the units and carrying out the suggested activities and self-assessment tasks, you should be able to approach the NCTJ’s videojournalism for digital platforms assessment with confidence.
 The assessment is in two parts:

 - a formal examination of practical journalism and video-editing skills

 - a piece of coursework (to be submitted on the day of your examination) in which you create an individual video report